worldtiki/toxiproxy/README.md

 If you change `enabled` to `false`, it will take down the proxy.
 You can switch it back to `true` to reenable it.

+The `clientReset` field determines if a TCP reset will be sent to the client when a proxy is disabled or deleted.

 #### Toxic fields: